fnelson4314/Coding-Language-Notes/CodingLanguages/YAML.md

 - An empty line should be added to the end of the playbook
 - **name** at the top defines the name of the Ansible playbook
 - **hosts** defines which hosts execute the playbook
+  - If you choose to place "all" in for the host, that will refer to all hosts and groups that you have specified in your inventory
+  - You can also specify certain groups that you want as well instead of "all"
 - **tasks** is the list of tasks for the playbook to execute
 - All members of a list are lines beginning at the same indentation level starting with a dash and a space("- ")
   - Two spaces are used as one level of indentation